 The ChemStation includes commands and functions to support the Dynamic Data Exchange (DDE) standard of the Microsoft Windows platform as both a DDE client and a DDE server.
 The command set includes commands to establish and terminate connections, transfer information in both directions and execute remote functions.
 Data Analysis - Integration

-All files (data files, methods, sequences, log files etc) created on previous ChemStation Rev A.xx.xx systems can be loaded and used in the new 32-Bit Rev B.01.0x ChemStation.
-The Rev B.01.0x system converts Rev A.xx.xx files to a new structure during saving.
-The new structure is not compatible for use with older Rev A.xx.xx systems and the system will warn users to save files with a new name when performing the one-time conversion in the new system.
-To maintain backwards compatibility it is recommended to save converted files with a different name to the original Rev A.xx.xx file.
-This preserves the original Rev A.xx.xx file which can continue to be used with ChemStation Rev. A.xx.xx systems if desired.
+All files (data files, methods, sequences, log files etc) created on previous ChemStation Rev. A.xx.xx systems can be loaded and used in the new 32-Bit Rev. B.01.0x ChemStation.
+The Rev. B.01.0x system converts Rev. A.xx.xx files to a new structure during saving.
+The new structure is not compatible for use with older Rev. A.xx.xx or B.01.0x systems.
+The system will warn users to save files with a new name when performing the one-time conversion from Rev. A.xx.xx in the new system.
+To maintain backwards compatibility it is recommended to save converted files with a name different to the original Rev. A.xx.xx file or B.01.0x..
+This preserves the original Rev. A.xx.xx file which can continue to be used with ChemStation Rev. A.xx.xx or B.01.0x systems if desired.